simulation-optimization/PyPRS/docs/A Demo Application.md

 ## 2 🔧 Using PyPRS to Solve the Problem
 In this demo application, **all the built-in procedures and a custom procedure, namely the equal allocation procedure**, are applied to solve the throughput maximization problem.
 The experiments are conducted on a workstation equiped with **two 24-core Intel(R) Xeon(R) Gold 6248R processors with 128 Gigabytes of memory, and Microsoft Windows 10 Pro operating system**.
-To use PyPRS, users need the **alternatives information file** and **simulation function file**.
-Download these files directly by clicking the following link:
+To use PyPRS, users need the [**alternatives information file**](../data/TPMax_57624.txt) and [**simulation function file**](../scripts/TPMax_57624_simulation_function.py).

-<a href="https://github.com/simulation-optimization/PyPRS/raw/refs/heads/main/files/Uploading%20Files.zip">Download Uploading Files</a>

 *Note*: When the number of alternatives for a problem is very large, manually creating the **alternatives information file** can be time-consuming.
-In this problem, we use a <a href="https://github.com/simulation-optimization/PyPRS/raw/refs/heads/main/files/Generate%20Alternatives%20Information%20File.zip">Python function</a> to automatically generate the **alternatives information file**.
+In this problem, we use a [**Python function**](../scripts/Generate%20Alternatives%20Information%20File.py) to automatically generate the **alternatives information file**.
 Users can make slight modifications to this function to generate the file for other problems.